oglimmer/java-spring-boot-class/chapter-03/README.md

 The idea of "Dependency Injection" (DI) is to de-couple places where code needs an object and the code which provides this object.

+We don't use the code from this step, all code in this section is for demonstration purposes only.

 In our case from above the Swagger code needs an object for [`OpenAPI`](https://github.com/swagger-api/swagger-core/blob/master/modules/swagger-models/src/main/java/io/swagger/v3/oas/models/OpenAPI.java).

 The internal Swagger code use this code to create an `OpenAPI` object: